 The first feature is an intense focus on international trade.
 This is not to say that other economic aims do not matter.
-Attracting foreign investments is also a major priority
+Attracting foreign investments is also a major priority for Malaysia.
+But there are few other objectives that can so reliably focus people's minds, affect policy calculations, and propel government action like international trade.

 Prime Minister Dato' Sri Najib meets with President Xi Jinping in Hainan on 27 March 2015.
 Malaysia has expressed its in-principle support for the 21st Century Maritime Silk Road.
-Source: www.chinadaily.com.cn/world/2015-03/27/content\19933787.htm
+Source: www.chinadaily.com.cn/world/2015-03/27/content_19933787.htm